chrony is a versatile implementation of the Network Time Protocol (NTP).

 operating parameters whilst it is running.

-The software is supported on Linux, FreeBSD, NetBSD, Mac OS X and Solaris.
+The software is supported on Linux, FreeBSD, NetBSD, macOS, and Solaris.
 Closely related systems may work too.
 Any other system will likely require a porting exercise.

 chrony is distributed under the GNU General Public License version 2.